The Night Sky Glossary

 Moon Phases:

-New Moon - This phase occurs when the Moon is not illuminated by direct sunlight.
-It is invisible to the naked eye.
-The Sun's glow hides (embraces) the Moon now.
-This phase is also called the "dark of the Moon" when the Sun and Moon are exactly conjunct.
+New Moon - This phase occurs when the Moon lies between the Sun and Earth.
+The side facing the Sun is sunlit, while the side facing the Earth is not lit by the Sun.
+This alignment leaves the Moon dark and invisible to us.
+The New Moon phase is also called the "dark of the Moon" when the Sun and Moon are exactly conjunct.

 This is the time when our soul goes into deep meditation and aligns with the inspiration of the Nirmanakayas.
 A new cycle begins and what is conceived at this time occurs deep within our being.
 A potential is enlivened and the seed is formed.